q42jaap/docs-v2/content/influxdb/v2.1/api-guide/guides-outline.md

 ## Send an API request

-Now that you have InfluxDB, an API token, and a client library (with `iot-center-v2`), use the client library to send a request to the InfluxDB API.
+Now that you have InfluxDB, an API token, and the Node.JS client library (with `iot-center-v2`), use the client library to send a request to the InfluxDB API.

 #### Example: list API endpoints